Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

 🎁 Reader Perk — 5% off Chatwoot Cloud

-Want to skip the self-hosted setup and start on Chatwoot Cloud?
-Our readers get 5% off with this exclusive code:
+Don’t want to bother running your own server, and would rather start on the version Chatwoot hosts for you?
+Our readers get 5% off with this special code:

 Why We Moved to Chatwoot